kerichdev/zinc/docs/troubleshooting.md

    ![screenshot showing "dom.events.asyncclipboard.readtext" preference on about:config page, this one with "true" text highlighted](images/troubleshooting/clipboard/toggled.png)

-6. go back to cobalt, reload the page, press `paste` button again. this time it works! enjoy simpler downloading experience :)
+6. go back to zinc, reload the page, press `paste` button again. this time it works! enjoy simpler downloading experience :)